oracle/node-oracledb/doc/api.md

 The bind definitions `bindDefs` can also use "bind by position" syntax, see the next examples.

+Along with using `executeMany()`, [tune your data loads][197] by reviewing your schema design and its triggers, sequences, indexes, partitioning, and redo generation.

+Attempting to use very large data sets may give the error *DPI-1015: array size is too large*.
+To avoid this, repeatedly call `executeMany()` with subsets of the data.

 #### Identifying Affected Rows with `executeMany()`

 When executing a DML statement the number of database rows affected